F5Networks/f5-aci-servicecenter/docs/install.rst

 .. note::

    - LLDP needs to be enabled on the BIG-IP for this topology view to be seen.
+   - This topology view can be viewed for PHYSICAL and vCMP Host BIG-IP devices.

 Database Export and Import (Supported in v2.1+)
 ===============================================